AltinLecaj/ABU/README.md

 - Weekly data aggregation reduces API calls and processing time
 - News filtering removes articles with mixed ticker focus to improve signal quality

-## License

-MIT License

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## Acknowledgments

-- EODHD for financial data API
-- Hugging Face for the sentiment analysis model
-- The transformers library team